Berkeley Notes

 A continuous random variable is a random variable whose codomain is the real numbers.

 Although random variables are defined based on a probability space, it is often most natural to model problems without explicitly specifying the probability space.
 This works so long as we specify the random variables and their distribution in a “consistent” way.
-This is formalized by the so-called Kolmogorov Extension Theorem but can largely be ignored.
+This is formalized by the so-called but can largely be ignored.

 Distributions